Hungarian People's Republic: Stalinist era (1949–1956)

-Rákosi, now the leader of Hungary, demanded complete obedience from fellow members of the Hungarian Working People's Party.
+Rákosi, now the de facto leader of Hungary, demanded complete obedience from fellow members of the Hungarian Working People's Party.
 Rákosi's main rival for power was László Rajk, who was then Hungary's Foreign Secretary.
 Rajk was arrested and Stalin's NKVD emissary coordinated with Hungarian General Secretary Rákosi and his State Protection Authority to lead the way for the show trial of Rajk.
 At the September 1949 trial, Rajk made a forced confession, claiming that he had been an agent of Miklós Horthy, Leon Trotsky, Josip Broz Tito and Western imperialism.
 He also admitted that he had taken part in a murder plot against Mátyás Rákosi and Ernő Gerő.
 Rajk was found guilty and executed.
 Despite their helping Rákosi to liquidate Rajk, future Hungarian leader János Kádár and other dissidents were also purged from the party during this period.
 During Kádár's interrogation, the ÁVH beat him, smeared him with mercury to prevent his skin pores from breathing, and had his questioner urinate into his pried-open mouth.
+Another notable show trial at the beginning of Rákosi's rule was the Trial of the Generals (1950).